 Jock is the Caretaker at Fairfield School and oversees all property maintenance and work that visiting contractors undertake.
 He is always keen to get involved with school activities when his role allows, and passes on his skill of stone carving to a keen group of students.
 Jock takes pride in the presentation of Fairfield School, is well known in our community, and is always up for a chat at the school gate.

 Warwick contributes to many aspects of school life at Fairfield.
 He is in charge of the gardens around the school and assists with P.E to Junior and Senior classes.
 Warwick attends several Fairfield School sports events and gets involved with training and practices wherever possible.
 Warwick assists with swimming lessons across the school and has a great rapport with Fairfield children.

 Tania enjoys the role of Teacher Aide as she gets to see children make huge progress within targeted learning programmes.
-She works closely with individual children in our Junior School one on one.
+She works closely with individual children in our Junior Middle school one-on-one, as well as with students in our Number Shack programme.
 Tania brings her experience of parenting to the classroom with a caring and supportive approach.
 Children with learning challenges make huge strides with Tania's positive attitude and belief that school is a fun place to be!